mpv-player/mpv/DOCS/man/options.rst

     implemented.
 Whether media keys work when the mpv window is focused is implementation-defined.

+``--input-preprocess-wheel=<yes|no>``
+    Preprocess ``WHEEL_*`` events so that while scrolling on the horizontal or vertical direction, the events aren't generated for another direction even when the two directions are scrolled together (default: yes).

+    This preprocessing can be beneficial for preventing accidentally seeking while changing the volume by scrolling on a touchpad with the default keybind.
+Due to the deadzone mechanism used, disabling the preprocessing allows for diagonal scrolling (such as panning) and potentially reduces input latency.

+    Note that disabling the preprocessing does not affect any filtering done by the OS/driver before these events are delivered to mpv, if any.

 ``--input-right-alt-gr``, ``--no-input-right-alt-gr``
     (macOS and Windows only)
     Use the right Alt key as Alt Gr to produce special characters.
 If disabled,